koppor/jabref/docs/openoffice/code-reorganization.md

       contains helpers to create the appropriate tags
     - [OOText](https://github.com/antalk2/jabref/blob/improve-reversibility-rebased-03/src/main/java/org/jabref/model/openoffice/ootext/OOText.java) formalizes
       the distinction from `String`.
 I did not change `String` to `OOText` in old code, (in particular in OOStyle).
-  - rangesort : ordering objects that have an XTextRange, optionally with an extra integer to break ties.
+  - `rangesort` : ordering objects that have an `XTextRange`, optionally with an extra integer to break ties.
-    - RangeSort.partitionAndSortRanges : since XTextRangeCompare can only compare XTextRange values in the same XText, we partition them accordingly and only sort within each partiion.
+    - `RangeSort.partitionAndSortRanges` : since `XTextRangeCompare` can only compare `XTextRange` values in the same `XText`, we partition them accordingly and only sort within each partiion.
-    - RangeSortable (interface), RangeSortEntry (implements) : <br>
+    - `RangeSortable` (interface), `RangeSortEntry` (implements) : <br>
-      When we replace XTextRange of citation marks in footnotes with the range of the footnote mark, multiple citation marks may be mapped to the same location.
-To preserve the order between these, RangeSortable allows this order to be indicated by returning appropriate indices from `getIndexInPosition`
+      When we replace `XTextRange` of citation marks in footnotes with the range of the footnote mark, multiple citation marks may be mapped to the same location.
+To preserve the order between these, `RangeSortable` allows this order to be indicated by returning appropriate indices from `getIndexInPosition`
-    - RangeSortVisual : sort in top-to-bottom left-to-right order.<br>
+    - `RangeSortVisual` : sort in top-to-bottom left-to-right order.<br>
-    Needs a functional XTextViewCursor.<br>
+    Needs a functional `XTextViewCursor`.<br>
-    Works on RangeSortable values.
+    Works on `RangeSortable` values.
-    - FunctionalTextViewCursor : helper to get a functional XTextViewCursor (cannot always)
+    - `FunctionalTextViewCursor` : helper to get a functional `XTextViewCursor` (cannot always)
-    - RangeOverlapWithin : check for overlaps within a set of XTextRange values.
+    - `RangeOverlapWithin` : check for overlaps within a set of `XTextRange` values.
 Probably O(n*log(n)).
 Used for all-to-all check of protected ranges.
-    - RangeOverlapBetween : check for overlaps between two sets of XTextRange values.
+    - `RangeOverlapBetween` : check for overlaps between two sets of `XTextRange` values.
 Assumes one set is small.
 O(n*k).
     Used for checking if the cursor is in a protected range.
-  - backend: interfaces to be provided by backends.<br>
+  - `backend` : interfaces to be provided by backends.<br>
     May change as new backends may need different APIs.
-  - style : data structures and interfaces used while going from ordered list of citation groups to formatted citation markers and bibliography.
+  - `style` : data structures and interfaces used while going from ordered list of citation groups to formatted citation markers and bibliography.
 Does not communicate with the document.
 Too long to fit here, starting a new section.

 ## model/style